Home - Wittgenstein's Logic of Language | Bibliography and abbreviations | Site Map | Site Search

 Metaphysics in contrast to Natural Science

 An example.
-What is death? according to natural science versus What is death? according to metaphysics.
+What death is according to natural science versus what death is according to metaphysics.

 "How many things I can do without!"

 Note that by 'self-control' or 'self-discipline' we usually mean the denial to oneself of a pleasure, above all a denial to oneself of the sweetness of one's own bad habits, which might include e.g. impatience, losing one's temper, things we don't normally classify as pleasures.
 Thus the concept 'pleasure' is so broad, so freely extensive, that we might classify most anything as a pleasure.
-(And this diminishes the concept's usefulness.)
+(And this limits that concept's usefulness.)

 Site copyright © September 1998.
-Please send corrections and criticism of this page to Robert [Wesley] Angelo.
-Last revised: 20 July 2023 : 2023-07-20 (Original revision 30 June 2020)
+Please send corrections and criticism of this page to Robert Wesley Angelo.
+Last revised: 9 February 2024 : 2024-02-09 and July 2023 (Original revision 30 June 2020)

 The URL of this Web page: